-The California Condor is North America's largest flying bird, with an impressive wingspan of over nine feet and a weight of over 20 pounds.
-Condors are long-lived birds; they can survive up to 60 years in the wild.
-They become sexually mature at six or seven years of age, and lay only one egg per year.
+This is North America's largest flying bird, weighing over 20 pounds.
+Condors can survive up to 60 years in the wild, but don't mature sexually until six or seven years of age and lay only one egg per year.
+Their slow maturation and reproductive process have been a factor in the bird's decline and near extinction.